Researchers and clinicians now have a new tool to help them further their understanding of disease and the complexities of the human body.

 “The high performance of the system is going to allow us to not only push our current research applications to new levels in terms of spatial resolution, scan time, and also signal to noise performance, but it may offer new applications that couldn’t be done before,” he says.

 The best way to understand improving signal to noise ratio is to compare it to taking a photograph of a lit candle in a dark room.
-Typically, with an ordinary camera, the result would be a poor image due to limited light coming from the candle flame (or in the case of an MRI, the signal) as pictured on the left in the image above.
-However, with a very good camera, the image that can be captured makes shapes and boundaries clearer, as seen in the image on the right.
+Typically, with an ordinary camera, the result would be a poor image due to limited light coming from the candle flame (or in the case of an MRI, the signal) as pictured on the right in the image above.
+However, with a very good camera, the image that can be captured makes shapes and boundaries clearer, as seen in the image on the left.
 This can help push the boundaries of MRI research.

 The go-to system for neurological research